strapi/strapi/docs/3.0.0-beta.x/advanced/usage-information.md

 ### Questions?

-Should you have any questions regarding this feature, feel free to email [hi@strapi.io](mailto:hi@strapi.io), and we will answer you right away.
+Should you have any questions regarding this feature, feel free to email [privacy@strapi.io](mailto:privacy@strapi.io), and we will answer as soon as possible.